 Your pup/dog is very unlikely to have an allergic reaction to a food the first time he eats it, but if he is simply 'sensitive' or 'intolerant' to ingredients, then he might end up with an upset tummy even if he's only eaten a few bites.

-The most common symptoms of a food allergy in dogs is red, irritated or inflamed skin.
+The most common symptoms of a food allergy in dogs are:

-This causes your poor pet to get pulled into an endless cycle of itch - scratch - lick, this usually makes him feel utterly miserable!
+This causes your poor dog to get pulled into an endless cycle of itch - scratch - lick, which usually makes him feel utterly miserable and can damage the skin making it prone to secondary infection.

 Other signs that your dog's discomfort is due to a food allergy include: